singular-gpispace/pfd-parallel/README.md

 # Installation --- Using Spack
-Spack is a package manager for supercomputers, Linux, and macOS, for which a local repo is to be found in the directory `spack` in the pfd source tree.
-For most users, this should be the easiest way to install the pfd project and all it's dependencies, with minimal configuration required.
+Spack is a package manager for supercomputers, Linux, and macOS, for which a local repo is to be found in the directory `spack` in the pfd-parallel source tree.
+For most users, this should be the easiest way to install the pfd-parallel project and all it's dependencies, with minimal configuration required.

 We will assume the user has some directory path to which she/he can read and